Japanese Baseball League: History

 Two Tokyo-based teams dissolved before the 1944 season: the Yamato Baseball Club (originally the Korakuen Eagles) and the Nishitetsu Baseball Club (originally the Tokyo Senators).

 Due to the Pacific War, the 1944 season was truncated to about 35 games, and the 1945 season was skipped entirely.
 Many players enlisted in the Japanese Imperial Army, with 72 of them losing their lives in the war.

 The league restarted on November 6, 1945, and a full season of 105 games was played the next year, with two new teams (both based in Tokyo) joining the league.
 One of the new teams, Gold Star, was owned by textile manufacturer Komajiro Tamura, who also owned Pacific (formerly Asahi).

 A rival four-team league, known as the Kokumin League (国民リーグ, Kokumin Riigu), played a 30-game summer season in 1947.
 Unable to compete against the more established JBL, however, the Kokumin League disbanded a few games into the 1947 fall season.

 The Japanese Baseball League played a 119-game schedule in 1947.
-That year, baseball personality Sōtaro Suzuki proposed that JBL teams should have pet names like the Yomiuri Giants', whose pet name was "Kyojin", and names such as the Osaka Tigers' alias "Mouko" (fierce tiger), the revived Tokyo Senators' "Seito" (bluestockings) and the Pacific's "Taihei" (tranquility) began to be used by the press.
+That year, baseball personality Sōtaro Suzuki proposed that JBL teams should have pet names like the Yomiuri Giants', whose pet name was "Kyojin", and names such as the Osaka Tigers' alias "Mouko" (fierce tiger), the revived Tokyo Senators' "Seito" (bluestockings) and the Pacific's "Taihei" (tranquility, also "Pacific" as in "Pacific Ocean"') began to be used by the press.
 However, some teams rejected the use of these pet names, so they were never fully adopted.
 The 1948 season had a 140-game schedule, and the 1949 season had a 134-game schedule.

 After the 1949 season, the league reorganized into today's Nippon Professional Baseball (NPB).
 The four earliest-established clubs formerly in the Japanese Baseball League were placed in NPB's Central League, while the four later surviving franchises went to the Pacific League.